httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 The `Client-Cert` header field is only for use in HTTP requests and MUST NOT be used in HTTP responses.
-It is a singleton header field value as defined in Section 5.5 of {{?RFC9110}}, which MUST NOT have a list of values or occur multiple times in a request.
+It is a singleton header field value as defined in
+{{Section 5.5 of RFC9110}}, which MUST NOT have a list of values or occur multiple times in a request.

 ## Client-Cert-Chain HTTP Header Field {#chain-header}